 - Must have completed two courses in Political Science

-Submit a one page application with the following information:
+Submit a one-page application with the following information:

-List three professors and projects/courses you would be
+A list of the three professors and projects/courses you would be

-interested in working with, should you be selected for an
+most interested in working with, should you be selected for an

-the Department Chair.
+options will be distributed by the Department Chair.

 Postgraduate plans, if known.

 Examples of Past Apprenticeships